toolleeo/cli-apps/README.md

 * [scons](https://github.com/SCons/scons) - Software construction tool.
 * [temci](https://github.com/parttimenerd/temci) - Advanced benchmarking tool written in Python 3 that supports setting up an environment for benchmarking and the generation of visually appealing reports.

+## <a name="science"></a>Science

+* [element](https://github.com/gennaro-tedesco/element) - Periodic table on the command line.
+* [FAWOC](https://github.com/robolab-pavia/fawoc) - FAWOC is a TUI program for manually labelling a list of words.
+It has been developed to support the efficient clustering of documents based on topic modeling algorithms such as Dirichlet Latent Allocation.
+* [pt.sh](https://github.com/alexeytal/pt.sh) - CLI periodic table with search and many properties.
+* [slr-kit](https://github.com/robolab-pavia/slr-kit) - Set of CLI tools to assist the writing of Systematic Literature Reviews powered by Natural Language Processing.

 ## <a name="security"></a>Security and encryption

 * [cipher](https://github.com/ash-shell/cipher) - An Ash module that makes it easy to perform aes-256-cbc encryption for files and directories.